umccr-svc/site/content/post/2022-07-28-bioserde-gsoc/2022-07-28-bioserde-gsoc.md

 Our initial research eventually found the [serde-with][serde-with] crate which has many functionalities, but most important to us, allows for a struct to [use its Display and FromStr](https://docs.rs/serde_with/2.0.1/serde_with/struct.DisplayFromStr.html) traits as serde behavior.
 This usage was very promising: it was suddenly very quick to implement serde [the plethora of BED definitions](https://github.com/umccr/noodles/blob/459015573c1c538f8b75cfa736f2876036f1c3d4/noodles-bed/src/de.rs#L126-L298) as each BED version can take care of it's own particularities.
 Even better is that `Display` and `FromStr` are well defined for the many noodles formats, which makes it so that this architecture will work well for them as well.

 [At this point](https://github.com/umccr/noodles/pull/2), we had serde functionality for all BED formats, as well as the serde_json custom representation.
-With these basic behavior working, it was time to look into how would a conversion between 2 formats look like.
+With this basic behavior working, it was time to look into how would a conversion between 2 formats look like.

 ## Experimenting on conversions between two formats.
 As mentioned before, we had the goal of using [serde-transcode][serde-transcode] as our main tool of conversion, since the BioSerDe project has an interest in being memory efficient between conversions.

-However, a quick inspection made us realize that [serde-transcode works by receiving only an `Serializer` and a `Deserializer`](https://github.com/umccr/noodles/pull/3/commits/67bbe84a2bb946796e464891e91e24346379d78f#diff-734a71c8c64780abff78dc27a3f49d2fff77e1b8d08270742e406c10b64d4979R40-R45) object, which is a problem, since our previous solution was reliant on passing a type annotation for serde-with to know which `Display` and `FromStr` implementation to use.
+However, a quick inspection made us realize that [serde-transcode works by receiving only a `Serializer` and a `Deserializer`](https://github.com/umccr/noodles/pull/3/commits/67bbe84a2bb946796e464891e91e24346379d78f#diff-734a71c8c64780abff78dc27a3f49d2fff77e1b8d08270742e406c10b64d4979R40-R45) object, which is a problem, since our previous solution was reliant on passing a type annotation for serde-with to know which `Display` and `FromStr` implementation to use.

 At this point, we had a decision to make: either, we drop serde-transcode, and make a custom function which uses internal memory allocation, in order to define a type that will be used in the process, or we need to go back on our architecture decision and find a way for the serializer and deserializer to produce BED valid entries inside the serialization and deserialization process, without the help of serde-with.

-An extensive discussion on this problem and decision can be found [here](https://github.com/umccr/noodles/pull/3)
+An extensive discussion on this problem and decision can be found [here](https://github.com/umccr/noodles/pull/3).

 ## Present
-And this is how the project is going at the moment, we are currently searching for ways to either call upon noodles functionalities from within the serializers.
+And this is how the project is going at the moment, we are currently searching for ways to call upon noodles functionalities from within the serializers.
 Ideally, all parsing should be done using already existing code, and that should be possible by [tracking the state of serialization](https://github.com/umccr/noodles/pull/2#discussion_r949969398), and calling the appropriate functions at the right times.

 ## Future